VarioML/VarioML/README.md

 [Excificient](http://exificient.github.io/).
 VarioML is flexible and provides common building blocks for different implementations, which should be fixed further using appropriate schema definition languages like Schematron.
 VarioML is developed in [GEN2PHEN](http://www.gen2phen.org/) program and it based on an observation model developed there.
-Simplified UML is [here](https://raw.github.com/VarioML/VarioML/master/xml/lsdb_main/uml/varioml.jpg)
+Simplified UML mode is [here](https://raw.github.com/VarioML/VarioML/master/xml/lsdb_main/uml/varioml.jpg)

 __VarioML is a collaborative, community-driven specification in active development.__